MicroHealthLLC/rss-reader/README.md

+RSS Reader allows users to input multiple rss feeds using the jquery.rss plugin (see below).
+Users select one or more feeds to view simultaneously.
+Feed urls w/ corresponding names are saved to localStorage.

 # jquery.rss [![Build Status](https://travis-ci.org/sdepold/jquery-rss.svg?branch=master)](https://travis-ci.org/sdepold/jquery-rss)

 This plugin can be used to read a RSS feed and transform it into a custom piece of HTML.